Grand Junction, Colorado: Economic history

-Vast oil shale reserves were known to exist near Parachute, Colorado in the Piceance Basin.
+Vast oil shale reserves were known to exist near Parachute, Colorado, in the Piceance Basin.
 The oil embargoes of the 1970s and high gas prices resulted in major financial interest in the region.
 Exxon purchased rights and used Grand Junction as its seat of operations.
 The city and the surrounding Grand Valley became prosperous in the 1970s and early 1980s largely because of the effects of oil shale development.
 The United States, western Colorado in particular, has the largest-known concentration of oil shale in the world (according to the Bureau of Land Management) and holds an estimated 800 gigabarrels of recoverable oil, enough to meet U.S. demand for oil at current levels for 110 years.
 Known as the "Rock That Burns", the shale can be mined and processed to produce oil.
-In the past it was significantly more expensive than conventional oil.
+In the past, it was significantly more expensive than conventional oil.
 Sustained prices above $95 per barrel, however, may make extraction economically attractive in the coming years (see Oil shale economics).
 ExxonMobil pulled out of the region because of lower oil prices, which led to economic hardship in the region.

 The economic bust, known as "Black Sunday" (May 2, 1982) to the locals, started with a phone call from the president of Exxon to Governor Richard Douglas Lamm, stating that Exxon would cut its losses while retaining mining rights to the (then and currently) uneconomic oil.
 The economic bust was felt statewide, as Exxon had invested more than 5 billion in the state.
 Colorado historian Tom Noel observed, "I think that was a definite turning point, and it was a reminder that we were a boom-and-bust state ...
 There were parallels to the silver crash of 1893."

 By 2008, the economy of Grand Junction appeared to be more diverse and stable than it had been in previous decades.
 Major contributors to the economy were health care, tourism, agriculture, livestock, and energy mining (gas and oil).
 Major energy companies had once again invested large amounts of money due to increases in oil and natural gas prices (such as in the years 2005–2008).
 However, a major drop (in the summer of 2008) of market natural gas prices led to reduced gas well drilling and related capital expenditures in the area, significantly slowing the Grand Junction economy in 2009.
 Reports given in 2009 suggested that Grand Junction had once again been hard-hit economically, with one report by April 2010 listing the area as having had the largest percentage drop in employment of any "small city" in the entire United States.

-By 2008, Grand Junction was being discovered by the "nation's elite business and leisure travelers" as a destination for private jet travel, with nearby Powderhorn Resort and other ski resorts a major attraction.
+By 2008, Grand Junction was being discovered by the "nation's elite business and leisure travelers" as a destination for private jet travel, with nearby Powderhorn Resort and other ski resorts proving major attractions.